 - Individuals with a previous MRI Brain and documentation of intractable epilepsy for which surgical treatment or another interventional modality is under active consideration, below are examples of, but not all inclusive, include:

 - Focal Resection

 - Temporal Lobe Resection

 - Extratemporal Resection

 - Lesionectomy

 - Multiple Subpial Transections

 - Laser Interstitial Thermal Therapy

 - Anatomical or Functional Hemispherectomy and Hemispherotomy

 - Corpus Callosotomy

 - Stereotactic Radiosurgery

-- Neurostimulation Device Implantations including,
+- o Neurostimulation Device Implantations including,

 - Vagus Nerve Stimulation (VNS)

 - Responsive Neurostimulation

 - Deep Brain Stimulation

 - The following requests are appropriate for presurgical evaluation:

-- MRI Brain without contrast or with and without contrast 3T/7T (CPT® 70551 or CPT® 70553)
+- MRI Brain without contrast (CPT® 70551) OR MRI Brain with and without contrast 3T/7T (CPT® 70553)

-- Ictal SPECT (CPT® 78803)
+- o Ictal SPECT (CPT® 78803)

 - Functional MRI (f-MRI) (CPT® 70555 or CPT® 70554) See Functional MRI (fMRI) (HD-24.2) in the Head Imaging Guidelines

+- Metabolic (FDG) PET Brain (CPT[®] 78608)

+- Metabolic (FDG) PET Brain/MRI is generally not supported for neurologic conditions due to lack of standardization in imaging technique and interpretation.
+However, it may be appropriate in certain pediatric individuals when ALL of the following criteria are met:

+- The individual meets guideline criteria for Metabolic (FDG) PET/CT Brain

+AND

-- Metabolic (FDG) PET Brain (CPT® 78608) - Metabolic (FDG) PET Brain/MRI is generally not supported for neurologic conditions due to lack of standardization in imaging technique and interpretation.
-However, it may be appropriate in certain pediatric individuals when ALL of the following criteria are met: - The individual meets guideline criteria for Metabolic (FDG) PET/CT Brain AND - Metabolic (FDG) PET/CT Brain is not available at the treating institution AND - The provider requests Metabolic (FDG) PET Brain/MRI in lieu of Metabolic (FDG) PET/CT Brain - Metabolic (FDG) PET Brain/MRI, when the above criteria are met, are reported using the code combination of Metabolic (FDG) PET Brain (CPT® 78608) and MRI Brain (CPT® 70551 or CPT® 70553).
-All other methods of reporting Metabolic (FDG) PET Brain/MRI are inappropriate. - When clinically appropriate, diagnostic MRI codes may be appropriate at the same time as the Metabolic (FDG) PET Brain/MRI code combination. - MR Spectroscopy (CPT® 76390). - NOTE: Certain payors consider MR Spectroscopy investigational/experimental, and those coverage policies take precedence over eviCore Imaging Guidelines. - See Primary Central Nervous System Tumors-General Considerations (ONC-2.1) in the Oncology Imaging Guidelines for additional imaging requests for surgery and/or Neurosurgical Imaging (HD-28) in the Head Imaging Guidelines - When noninvasive EEG monitoring is insufficient, intracranial monitoring with stereo-EEG or grids/strips and electrodes may be required with appropriate additional imaging for neuronavigation with one of each of the following after consulting the health plan direction for unlisted codes: - ◆ MRI Brain with and without or without contrast (CPT® 70553 or CPT® 70551) - ◆ CT Head without or with contrast (CPT® 70450 or CPT® 70460) - If previous head imaging is considered inadequate or additional sequences/protocols are required OR is greater than 6 months old, diagnostic head imaging may be appropriate. - Due to variances with techniques currently available for neuronavigation, the following are appropriate: - CTA Head without and with contrast (CPT® 70496) or MRA Head (CPT® 70544, CPT® 70545 or CPT® 70546) - Post-operative imaging including after intracranial (EEG) monitoring is appropriate per neurosurgeon's request.
+- Metabolic (FDG) PET/CT Brain is not available at the treating institution AND

+- The provider requests Metabolic (FDG) PET Brain/MRI in lieu of Metabolic (FDG) PET/CT Brain

+- Metabolic (FDG) PET Brain/MRI, when the above criteria are met, are reported using the code combination of:

+- Metabolic (FDG) PET Brain (CPT[®] 78608) AND - MRI Brain without contrast (CPT® 70551 OR MRI Brain without and with contrast CPT® 70553). - All other methods of reporting Metabolic (FDG) PET Brain/MRI are inappropriate - When clinically appropriate, diagnostic MRI codes may be appropriate at the same time as the Metabolic (FDG) PET Brain/MRI code combination. - MR Spectroscopy (CPT[®] 76390). - NOTE: Certain payors consider MR Spectroscopy investigational/experimental, and those coverage policies take precedence over eviCore Imaging Guidelines - See Primary Central Nervous System Tumors-General Considerations (ONC-2.1) in the Oncology Imaging Guidelines for additional imaging requests for surgery and/or Neurosurgical Imaging (HD-28) in the Head Imaging Guidelines - When noninvasive EEG monitoring is insufficient, intracranial monitoring with stereo-EEG or grids/strips and electrodes may be required with appropriate additional imaging for neuronavigation with one of each of the following after consulting the health plan direction for unlisted codes: - MRI Brain with and without (CPT® 70553) OR MRI Brain without contrast (CPT® 70551) - o CT Head, contrast as requested CPT - If previous head imaging is considered inadequate or additional sequences/protocols are required OR is greater than 6 months old, diagnostic head imaging may be appropriate. - Due to variances with techniques currently available for neuronavigation, the following are appropriate: - CTA Head (CPT® 70496) OR MRA Head (CPT® 70544, CPT® 70545 or CPT® 70546) - Post-operative imaging including after intracranial (EEG) monitoring is appropriate per neurosurgeon's request.